wincent/clipper/README.md

 macOS comes with a `pbcopy` tool that allows you to get stuff into the clipboard from the command-line. `xclip` is an alternative that works on Linux.
 We've already seen this at work above.
 Basically, we can do things like `echo foo | pbcopy` to place "foo" in the system clipboard.

-tmux has a couple of handy commands related to copy mode buffers, namely `save-buffer` and `copy-pipe`.
+tmux has a few handy commands related to copy mode buffers, namely `save-buffer`, `copy-pipe` and `copy-pipe-and-cancel`, the availability of which depends on the version of tmux that you are running.
 With these, you can dump the contents of a buffer to standard out.

-In theory, combining these two elements, we can add something like this to our `~/.tmux.conf`:
+In theory, combining these elements, we can add something like this to our `~/.tmux.conf`:

+    bind-key -T copy-mode-vi Enter send-keys -X copy-pipe-and-cancel pbcopy

+or, in a version of tmux prior to 2.4 (which use `vi-copy` instead of `copy-mode-vi`, and `copy-pipe` instead of `copy-pipe-and-cancel`):

     bind-key -t vi-copy Enter copy-pipe pbcopy

-or, in version of tmux prior to 1.8 (which don't have the `copy-pipe` command):
+or, in an even older version of tmux prior to 1.8 (which don't have the `copy-pipe-and-cancel` or `copy-pipe` commands):

     bind-key y run-shell "tmux save-buffer - | pbcopy"